Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin

 How to use DIY coffee scrub for cellulite

-There are several ways to use this easy coffee scrub recipe.
+There are several ways to use this easy coffee scrub with honey.
 Here are some tips for how to use a body scrub to exfoliate your skin:

 Shower: Exfoliating in the shower is the best way to exfoliate your entire body.
 Wet your skin with warm water.
 Then massage small amounts of scrub on your skin.
 Rinse off with plenty of water.